0xresil/Vault-Test-Move/Readme.md

 > Initialize the app only one time by the contract account.
 And create AppInfo resource account here/.
 - deposit
-> Deposit coins to user's VaultInfo resource account.
+> Deposit coins to user's VaultInfo resource.
-`VaultInfo` resource account varies per users and deposit coin types.
 - withdraw
-> Withdraw coins from user's VaultInfo resource account to User's wallet
+> Withdraw coins from user's VaultInfo resource to User's wallet
 - pause
 > Admin can pause the site to stop withdraw and deposit.
 Here, I admin set `is_paused` variable in `app_info` as 1.